-- If your model has a UV stage, do not plug in the UV power until the system has been fully flushed. - 8.1 Make sure no tubings are kinked.
+If your model has a UV stage, do not plug in the UV power until the system has been fully flushed.

+- 8.1 Make sure no tubings are kinked.
 Turn the Tank Shut-off Valve OFF (perpendicular to the yellow tube).
 Place a towel under the system to catch any possible water leaks. - 8.2 To prevent any residual carbon from the carbon pre filters from getting into the RO membrane, you previously left the tubing to the inlet of the RO membrane housing cap disconnected.
 Open the Feed Water Adapter Valve (AFW43) and Cold Water Supply Valve (CWSV), and flush the first three stages into a bucket until the water turns clear. - 8.3 Once the water is clear, shut off the AFW43 and reconnect the tubing to the RO membrane housing cap.
 You will want to flush the first three stages like this whenever they are changed. - 8.4 Open the RO faucet.
 Slowly open the AFW43 back up and check for any leaks.
 The top 3 causes of leaks are 1) The tubing is not fully inserted into the quick-connect fitting.
 2) The O-ring is not in the correct place or is kinked.
 3) The Housing/Cap is not tightened properly or is misaligned with the threads. - 8.5 Within 5 minutes, the booster pump will kick on and RO water will start slowly trickling from the faucet.
 Let the faucet trickle for at least 15 minutes to flush out the entire system apart from the tank.
 The water may appear black at first due to loose carbon from new carbon filters.
 It will eventually turn clear apart from many tiny air bubbles leaving the system. - 8.6 Shut off the RO Drinking Faucet.
 Open the Tank Shut-off Valve.
 Wait for the tank to fill up completely.
 It will take 1 to 2 hours depending on your water temperature (40F-100F, the warmer the faster) and source water TDS (up to 750 ppm, the lower the faster).
 The pump will shut off automatically when the tank is full. - 8.7 After the tank is full, open the RO Drinking Faucet to drain the tank completely.
 Do not use the first tank of water.
 Let it drain into the sink until the stream turns back to a trickle.
 This means the tank has emptied and you can close the RO faucet to let it begin filling again. - 8.8 If your system has a UV filter, plug in the UV power and check to make sure the UV light is turning on when water flows through it.
 The UV filter has a Flow Sensor Switch that detects water flow and only turns the light on when needed.
-If the UV is not turning on

-- when water flows through, confirm the power source you are using has power.
-Typically the garbage disposal outlet only has power when the disposal is switched on. - 8.9 The TDS (total dissolved solids) of the water should be tested periodically to verify that the system is performing properly. iSpring RO systems have earned WQA GOLD SEAL by exceeding NSF/ANSI standard 58 and should be giving a 90%+ TDS rejection rate, so if your tap water is 100ppm you should be getting 10ppm or less from the RO water (200/20>, 400/40> etc.).
+If the UV is not turning on when water flows through, confirm the power source you are using has power.
+Typically the garbage disposal outlet only has power when the disposal is switched on. - 8.9 The TDS (total dissolved solids) of the water should be tested periodically to verify that the system is performing properly.
 TDS is measured with a TDS meter it is an inexpensive, easy to use device that can be found on Amazon.com or 123filter.com by searching "iSpring TDS". - 8.10 Check for leaks daily for the first two weeks after installation to ensure the system is functioning properly.
 Install the included Flood Alarm to provide additional peace of mind and protection.

-Congratulations, you hav ve successfully installed your r iSpring Reverse Osmosi is Water Filtration System!
+Congratulations, you have successfully installed your iSpring Reverse Osmosis Water Filtration System!